Content Covered by the ACT English Test

 - Organization (10-15%).
 Questions in this category test how well you organize ideas and choose effective opening, transitional, and closing sentences.

 - Style (15-20%).
-Questions in this category test how well you select precise and appropriate words and images, maintain the level of style and tone in an essay, manage sentence elements for rhetorical effectiveness, and avoid ambiguous pronoun references, wordiness, and redundancy.
+Questions in this category test how well you choose precise and appropriate words and images, maintain the level of style and tone in an essay, manage sentence elements for rhetorical effectiveness, and avoid ambiguous pronoun references, wordiness, and redundancy.

 Back to English Test description